crawley/qcif-mailout/README.md

   - `instances` - use a set of NeCTAR instances as the resources to drive the mailout for the mailout.
 User and tenant information is fetched from Keystone.
-  - `csv` - use information in a CSV file for the both the resources and user information
+  - `csv` - use a CSV file as the source of user information
+  - `db` - use a MySQL / MariaDB database query as the source of user information
   - `write-skeleton-config` - just generates a skeleton config file.

 The global options are: